yebyen/urbinit/README.md

 - [ ] Choose a name for your ship's container. `CONT=magsup`
 - [ ] Choose a different name for the image. `SHIP=magsup-sogdep`
 - [ ] Clone this repo: `git clone http://github.com/yebyen/urbinit ~/bin`
-- [ ] Edit the script and set the values you chose above in `~/bin/init-yacht`
+- [ ] Edit the script and set the values you chose above in `~/bin/init-ship`
 - [ ] Pull down half a gigabyte of images: `docker pull yebyen/urbinit:latest`
 - [ ] Tag from that precompiled image: `docker tag yebyen/urbinit:latest $SHIP`

 Last step, to launch a container and start a submarine:

-- [x] `~/bin/init-yacht`
+- [x] `~/bin/init-ship`

-You might also want to make sure that `~/bin` is in your `PATH`.
-You should be able to say `init` instead of `bin/init-yacht` as long as there are no name conflicts earlier in your shell's `PATH` variable.
-Read the script itself, or read on to understand what's happening, but the short version is that when you
-<kbd>ctrl</kbd> + <kbd>d</kbd> a few times to exit the ship and container, a
-brief delay happens when the Hoon machine in `CONT` is `docker commit`'ted back to the image `SHIP`.
-If you don't want that, you can use docker and pick any other way to handle to start and stop the container for yourself.
+Read the script itself, or read on to understand what's happening, but the short version is that when you <kbd>ctrl</kbd> + <kbd>d</kbd> a few times to exit the ship and container, a brief delay happens when the Hoon machine in `CONT` is `docker commit`'ted back to the image `SHIP`, before `init-yacht-stop
+$SHIP` is called to clean up the lock file.

-If you use init and an unclean shutdown happens (kill -9 or power failure), a lock created in `$HOME/dlock` won't be cleared.
-This certainly also means that commit I promised you never happened.
+If the commit should fail, the lock created in `$HOME/dlock` won't be cleared.
+If you do the wrong thing (should only happen in the event of power outage) you may sink your ship!
 Clearing the lock without `docker commit`ting your `$CONT` back to image `$SHIP` can be an easy way to see your ship sink.
-So, if your container is stopped and you see...
+So, if your container is stopped and you see when you try to restart it...

 ```
 LOCK FILE EXISTS ALREADY... quitting
 ```

-then you can just: `docker commit $CONT $SHIP && init-yacht-stop $SHIP`.
+... read the script and see what it was meant to do at the end to clean up, or you can just: `docker commit $CONT $SHIP && init-yacht-stop $SHIP`.

 Docker layers these commits on top of each other with the configured storage driver, btrfs or aufs probably.
 You can do `init-yacht` many times.
 However,